treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Add ssh key to the Raspberry Pi

 To add your SSH key to your Raspberry Pi, run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes).
-You will be prompted to type in the password, please type in `raspberry` as default password for pi user.
+It should ask you for password where as before you use the default password for pi user "raspberry".

 ### Log in by Root